artag/Training/Notes_Grokking_Simplicity/Part3.md

 ## Chapter 15.
 Isolating timelines

+* Identify actions
+* Draw actions
+  * Actions that execute in sequence - one after the other
+  * Actions that execute in parallel - simultaneous, left first, or right first
+    * Asynchronous callbacks
+    * Multiple threads
+    * Multiple processes
+    * Multiple machines
+* Simplify the timeline
+  * If two actions cannot be interleaved, combine them into a single box.
+  * If one timeline ends and starts another, consolidate them into a single timeline.
+  * Add dotted lines when order is constrained.
+* Reading timelines
+  * Actions in different timelines can occur in orders:
+    * simultaneous
+    * left first
+    * right first
+  * Evaluate (оцените) the orders as impossible, desirable, or undesirable (нежелательный).

 ### Vocab

 A *timeline* is a sequence of actions over time.
 There can be multiple timelines